Murilodsv/dssat_sscan_calib/ReadMe.md

 It uses the general purpose optimization function "optim()" embedded in R environment.
 User can set up the optimization method, objective function, observed data, and parameters to be calibrated.
 Charts and tables are provided as outputs with calibrated parameters in folder 'results'.

 ![alt text](https://github.com/Murilodsv/dssat_sscan_calib/blob/master/framework.png)

+# Warning:
+This subroutine will replace your .CUL and .ECO, so please make sure you backed up your original coefficients before using it.

 # Example Run:
 An example is already set in the table dssat_canegro_calib_par.csv and file dssat_sccan_calib.R